Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/7-Build_Simple_Parachain/1-Build_Simple_Parachain_Slides.md

 <pba-flex center>

-1. A WASM runtime with `validate_block` function exposed
+1. A Wasm runtime with `validate_block` function exposed
 1. Node side that can sync relay chain blocks and talk to the relay chain

 <pba-flex>